springernature/o11y-otel-contextprocessor/otelcol-dev/contextprocessor/README.md

 ## Usage

-It is **highly** recommended to use this processor with `groupbyattrs` and `groupbytrace` processors together, potentially the batch processor can be used.
+It is **highly** recommended to use this processor with `groupbyattrs` processor, potentially the batch processor can be used.
+This is a example configuration:

 ```yaml
 extensions: